Edgar Gonzalez (infielder)

-Edgar Victor Gonzalez (born June 14, 1978) is an American former professional baseball second baseman.
+Edgar Gonzalez (born June 14, 1978) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the San Diego Padres and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Professional career

 Tampa Bay Devil Rays

 In 2000 Gonzalez batted .270 with seven doubles, seven triples, 16 RBIs and nine stolen bases in a combined 61 games with the Rookie-Level Princeton Devil Rays and the short-season Hudson Valley Renegades.

 Gonzalez led the New York–Penn League in 2001 in total bases with 146, and hits with 92.
 He was second in batting average and games, third in slugging percentage, fourth in runs and extra-base hits and fifth in doubles.
 He played 73 games in '01.